DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 ## Further Attempts

-After it was clear no browser was going to implement {{RFC6874}}, another attempt was made to modify the URI RFC: {{RFC6874BIS}}.
+After it was clear that most browser were not going to implement {{RFC6874}}, another attempt was made to modify the URI RFC: {{DRAFT-6874BIS}}.
 While this attempted to address some of the difficulties in implementing {{RFC6874}}, it did not address the fact that browsers were not willing to start such a complex implementation effort given the small usage it was expected to receive.
-That document failed to achieve consensus and was never published.
+That document failed to achieve consensus and was not published.

-Later, another attempt was made to allow Web browsers to communicate via IPv6 link-local addresses: {{?ZONE-UI=I-D.draft-carpenter-6man-zone-ui-01}}.
+Later, another attempt was made to allow Web browsers to communicate via IPv6 link-local addresses: {{?DRAFT-ZONE-UI=I-D.draft-carpenter-6man-zone-ui-01}}.
 In this attempt, the zone identifier is no longer encoded in the URI.
-Instead client applications are requested to offer UI to allow selecting the zone identifier.
+Instead, client applications are requested to offer UI to allow selecting the zone identifier.
 While that document does not mention the Web or browsers directly, its publication could be used to help convince browsers to implement support for IPv6 link-local addresses.
 Similarly, this proposal does not seem to be gaining support from browser vendors.

+# Handling IPv6 Link-Local Addresses in Web Browsers

+Browsers operate differently from simple command-line tools such as ping, ssh or netcat.
+These tools generally take a destination as input from the command-line, resolve that destination string into an IP address (or list of addresses) via a function such as getaddrinfo ({{?RFC3493}}), and then immediately perform socket operations using that address.
+Supporting zone identifiers in these scenarios is pretty simple because the result of resolution is only used in socket operations.

+One might assume that Web browsers operate similarly, but that would be incorrect.
+Browsers follow the Web security model, which is based around the concept of an Origin ({{?RFC6454}}).
+The origin is propagated throughout the browser software: it is involved in whether to use a resource in the HTTP cache ({{?RFC9111}}), it is checked when deciding to allow sharing information ({{CORS}}), it is used to save security policies ({{?RFC6797}}), and in many other cases beyond making socket operations.
+Additionally, all the portions of the origin are sent to the server in HTTP ({{?RFC9110}}).

+In contrast, the zone identifier is only valid and meaningful in a given node.
+As specified in {{RFC4007}}, the zone identifier from a given node cannot be used by other node and it cannot be sent over the wire.
+This makes it fundamentally incompatible with the concept of Origins.

+The solution in {{RFC6874}} requires the browser to treat the zone identifier as part of the origin in some contexts (such as when determining uniqueness of a name), but not in others (such as when sending on the wire).
+This significantly increases implementation complexity and security risks.

+Conversely, the proposal in {{DRAFT-6874BIS}} sends the zone identifier over the wire, and suggests that the recipient not make use of it.
+This creates new implementation complexity, now on the HTTP server.
+It also doesn't address the multitude of implementation changes required to incorporate the changes in URL parsing.

+In all cases, implementation matters are further complicated by the fact that the percent character ("%") is used in URLs for percent-encoding.
+While each proposal offered a different resolution to this encoding issues, all of them have significant downsides.

+Regardless of which specific mechanism is used to encode zone identifiers in URIs, the complexity of Web browsers and widespread use of Origins make it impossible to implement zone identifiers without large engineering efforts.

+Seperately, the proposal in {{DRAFT-ZONE-UI}} would require querying the user from many distinct browser components to determine the correct zone identifier to use.
+That is particularly difficult to implement in multi-process browser architectures.
+It would also confuse the user when they receive a popup for a link-local address that appeared in HTML.

+# Goal Definition {#goals}

+However, the top-level goal of all these efforts is to allow link-local communication via URLs.
+That does not require encoding IPv6 link-local addresses in URIs.
+All that is is needed is for the URI to contain information that resolves to the correct link-local address.

+The deployment of IPv6 happened in part because it did not require users be aware of IPv6 addresses, nor remember them, nor type them into browser address bars.
+It happened transparently to the user, thanks to the DNS: once it was possible to query IPv6 addresses from the DNS (see {{?RFC3596}}), users could browse the Web over IPv6 without having to ever see an IPv6 address.
+Surfacing IPv6 link-local addresses to users is not required.

 # Recommendations for Link-Local Connectivity {#recommendations}

-Instead of focusing on IPv6 link-local addresses, it is important to remember that the goal is to enable link-local connectivity, not necessarily to surface IPv6 link-local addresses to users.
-The deployment of IPv6 happened in part because it did not require users be aware of IPv6 addresses, not remember them, not type them into browser address bars.
-It happened transparently to the user, thanks to the DNS: once it was possible to query IPv6 addresses from the DNS (see {{?RFC3596}}), users could browse the web over IPv6 without having to ever see an IPv6 address.

-This logic also applies to local connectivity in the absence of centralized IP addressing infrastructure, because DNS hostnames can resolve to link-local addresses.
-In the absence of centralized DNS infrastructure, mDNS (see
-{{!RFC6762}}) can be used to resolve link-local addresses from instance names.
+The concept of address resolution also applies to local connectivity in the absence of centralized IP addressing infrastructure, because DNS hostnames can resolve to link-local addresses.
+In the absence of centralized DNS infrastructure, mDNS (see {{!RFC6762}}) can be used to resolve link-local addresses from instance names.

 Devices that are reachable over IP link-local connectivity and that host servers of URI-based protocols SHOULD create an mDNS local instance name for themselves and SHOULD respond to mDNS queries for that instance name.

+If the instance name is defined to be unique (for example by including a unique serial number), it can then be encoded in an URL that can be printed on the device packaging, either as text or in the form of a QR code.
+Otherwise, devices can rely on mDNS conflict resolution ({{Section 9 of RFC6762}}) to ensure unique names, and then browse for the relevant service ({{Section 4 of !RFC6763}}).

+Following these recommendations solves the goals described in {{goals}} without requiring any changes in Web browser software.

 # Security Considerations